tydaeus/notes/git/git-damage-control.md

 Use the `--no-commit` flag to skip the automatic commit so that you can review the change before committing.

+Use the `-x` flag to append the original commit's information (recommended if cherry-picking a publicly visible commit).

 ``` bat
 git cherry-pick c6ac2938f1fa83c7695729bf6affc6428bef7f4f
 ```